dcmri/dcmri/docs/source/generated/examples/e2e/plot_wex.rst

     Bias in kinetic model parameters
     --------------------------------
-    vp error: 19.5 %
+    vp error: 164.5 %
-    ve error: 3.9 %
+    ve error: 49.4 %
-    Ktrans error: 2.3 %
+    Ktrans error: -34.7 %

 ..
-GENERATED FROM PYTHON SOURCE LINES 181-182
+GENERATED FROM PYTHON SOURCE LINES 172-173

 The plot shows that the trained model predicts the data with high accuracy, despite the inaccurate assumption of no water exchange.
-However the false assumption does lead to fitted parameters that are 2-20% overestimated.
+However the false assumption does lead to fitted parameters that are severely biased.

 ..
-GENERATED FROM PYTHON SOURCE LINES 184-187
+GENERATED FROM PYTHON SOURCE LINES 175-178

 Removing water exchange bias
 ----------------------------
 The model bias can be removed by generalizing the model to allow for any level of water exchange, avoiding the risk of making a false assumption on this point:

 ..
-GENERATED FROM PYTHON SOURCE LINES 187-226
+GENERATED FROM PYTHON SOURCE LINES 178-218

 .. code-block:: Python

     # Launch a general water exchange model with default settings for all free parameters
-    model = AWX(cb, **const)
+    model = dc.EToftsWXSS(aif, **const)

     # Predict the signal using the untrained model as a reference
     iix0 = model.predict(tacq)